cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 When deploying a Workload, the Kubernetes control plane schedules Pods into nodes in the cluster.
 Then, each node pulls the required container images from a container registry as specified by the Workload manifest.

 [DockerHub] is a well-known container registry available as a service via the Internet.
-While a container registry as-a-servie is convenient, there are certain use cases for a private container registry.
+While a container registry as-a-service is convenient, there are certain use cases for a private container registry.

 ## Why use a private container registry

 * Security policies in some organizations mandate that container images must be stored within the boundaries of the organization.

-* Pulling large container images (10GB+) from the Internet could be time consuming and inefficient.
+* Pulling large container images (10GB+) from the Internet could be time-consuming and inefficient.

-* Allowing a production Kubernetes cluster to access a container registry in the Internet is a security threat.
+* Allowing a production Kubernetes cluster to access a container registry on the Internet is a security threat.

 A private container registry inside your data center is the best solution for these problems.

 ## Networking requirements for a private container registry

-You can deploy a private container registry with Harbor in either an on-premise data center or a Virtual Private Cloud (VPC) in public cloud.
+You can deploy a private container registry with Harbor in either an on-premise data center or a VPC in a public cloud.

 To pull the container images, Harbor must be accessible via HTTPS to all nodes in your Kubernetes clusters.
 You may have to configure routing and firewall rules in your data center to allow access to Harbor from the nodes.